If you’re looking to buy, trade, or sell a used RV, you may wonder if there’s a Kelley Blue Book for used RV values to help you get the best price.

 RVs are unlike passenger cars in that even “standard” features in new models are vastly different across the board.

-New RVs often have options or packages buyers can add that confuses the resale value even more.
+New RVs often have options or packages buyers can add that confuse the resale value even more.

 Within the first few years of ownership, most RV users customize their camper in some way, whether it’s changing the flooring, removing furniture, or swapping out the refrigerator.